yasufum/spp-tmp/docs/guides/gsg/setup.rst

     $ mount -t hugetlbfs nodev /mnt/huge

-It is also available while booting by adding a configuration of mount point in ``/etc/fstab``, or after booted.
+It is also available while booting by adding a configuration of mount point in ``/etc/fstab``.

-The mount point for 2MB or 1GB can be made permanent accross reboot.
+The mount point for 2MB or 1GB can be made permanently accross reboot.
 For 2MB, it is no need to declare the size of hugepages explicity.

 .. code-block:: none